-Grilled Chilli Lime Chicken Fajita Salad with a dressing that doubles as a marinade!
+Grilled Chili Lime Chicken Fajita Salad with a dressing that doubles as a marinade!
 A genius way of keeping ALL of the incredible flavours in this salad!

-Basically, once you’ve made the marinade, divided it in half and reserve one half to use as a dressing.
-Use the remaining as a marinade!
-Marinade for however long you have.
-I’ve done this for two hours; I’ve tried this overnight; and when I didn’t have the time to soak anything, I mixed, dipped and grilled without marinading.
-It all works.
+Marinate for however long you have.
+I’ve tried marinating for two hours, overnight, and when I didn’t have the time to soak anything, I mixed, dipped and grilled without marinating.
+It all works!

-And in less than 20 minutes, you have a loaded up salad, fresh and full of flavour.
-Just like the Balsamic Chicken Salad With Lemon Quinoa, or the Skinny Chicken and Avocado Caesar Salad, this Grilled Chilli Lime Chicken Fajita Salad is a meal in itself and packed with flavour!
+In less than 20 minutes, you have a loaded up salad, fresh and full of flavour.
+Just like this Honey Mustard Chicken, Avocado + Bacon Salad, or this popular Grilled Chimichurri Chicken Salad, this Grilled Chili Lime Chicken Fajita Salad is a meal in itself and packed with flavour!